|Date of Exam||29th May 2016 (Sunday)|

 Online Application Form may be used to apply for the MCA programme of the Institute at BIT Jaipur, BIT Lalpur, BIT Mesra and BIT Noida Centres, in order of a candidate’s preference.

-Classes will commence from the 3rd week of July 2016 at all Centres
+Classes will commence - last week of July 2017 at all Campuses

 MCA Online entrance test pattern: